Field Schools

 Past field schools

-Thomas Davis, associate professor in English, led a field school to Louisiana in spring 2019 to explore the issue of changing environmental conditions and resilience.
+Thomas Davis, associate professor in English, led a field school to Louisiana to explore the issue of changing environmental conditions and resilience.
 This program was linked to the Livable Futures project, which engages environmental conditions of crisis and generates integrated creative, intellectual and pedagogical approaches to foster transformative relations on Earth.
 This first Livable Futures Field School took ten undergraduate students to southern Louisiana.
 Over the course of a week, students learned about coastal land loss, indigenous politics and cultures, environmental racism, climate change and the ecosystems of the Gulf Coast.
 During their time in Louisiana, students:

 1. Assisted Common Ground Relief as they helped rebuild Louisiana’s wetlands.